ncaron/contact-manager/README.md

 # contact-manager

-A simply contact manager being developed using jQuery, Handlebars and Localstorage.
+A simple contact manager being developed using jQuery, Handlebars and Localstorage.